PDC Energy (PDCE) Q1 2017 Results - Earnings Call Transcript

 David W. Honeyfield - PDC Energy, Inc.

-We got to make sure we trued up for bonuses last year.
+Probably just, we got to make sure we trued up for bonuses last year.

 Michael Anthony Hall - Heikkinen Energy Advisors LLC